Targeted Interpretable Safety Neuron Enhancement for Multilingual Vision-Language Large Models: Introduction

+\begin{itemize} \item We propose a neuron-level safety probing and targeted enhancement framework for multilingual and multimodal VLLM safety.
+By updating less than $0.03\%$ of the parameters, our method substantially improves safety while preserving multilingual and multimodal capabilities.

-\item Neuron-level analysis reveals VLLMs' internal safety mechanisms: a small set of safety neurons is critical, and masking them rapidly collapses defenses.
-Cross-language safety disparities between HRLs and NHRLs are mainly driven by safety neurons in a minority of middle-to-late layers.
+\item We characterize VLLM safety at the neuron level.
+A small set of functionally specific safety neurons is critical to model defense.
+Masking them rapidly degrades safety while having minimal impact on multilingual and multimodal capabilities.
+We further find that safety disparities between high-resource languages (HRLs) and non-high-resource languages (NHRLs) are mainly associated with safety neurons concentrated in a few middle-to-late layers.